dsk2802/Diabetes-Prediction/README.md

 5.Model Seleciton
 6.Model Evaluation

-For the above problem statement the model is built using regression.Both R and pyhton are used to implemnt the model While building the model Linear regression and decision tree were applied.
+For the above problem statement the model is built using regression.
+Both R and pyhton are used to implemnt the model.
+While building the model Linear regression and decision tree were applied.